passport sBahamas

 Use the measured frame below instead of approximating the crop by eye.

-The stored frame for passport pixels on this route is 480×640 px.
+The required format for passport pixels on this page is 480×640 px.

 Aim for head height around 64%.
 The recommended band on this page is 56% to 72%.
 Leave about 8% above the head, with an allowed range of 4% to 14%.

-The page also stores 480×640 px.
-If your source image is larger, solve the difference with crop and proportional scaling only; never stretch the portrait to hit the frame.
+This page also lists 480×640 px.
+If your source image is larger, solve the difference with crop and proportional scaling only; never stretch the portrait to fit the frame.

 • Physical requirement: 480×640 px